myConsciousness/entity-validator/README.md

 - Intuitive addition of validation annotations
 - Easy to manage validation items per Entity
 - Safe execution of the validation by the framework
-- Improved source code maintainability by centralizing the validation
+- Improve source code maintainability by centralizing the validation

 ## How To Use